XERO47/MAD-2/API_DOCUMENTATION.md

 ```

 ## Authentication
-The API uses JWT (JSON Web Token) for authentication.
-Include the token in the Authorization header:
+All API endpoints except registration and login require JWT authentication.
+Include the JWT token in the Authorization header:
 ```
-Authorization: Bearer <access_token>
+Authorization: Bearer <your_jwt_token>
 ```

 ## Endpoints